 Lake St. Louis real estate is some of the most expensive in Missouri, although Lake St. Louis house values don't compare to the most expensive real estate in the U.S.

-Lake St. Louis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lake St. Louis is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lake St. Louis is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Lake St. Louis who work in sales jobs (15.80%), management occupations (12.51%), and office and administrative support (10.39%).
+There are especially a lot of people living in Lake St. Louis who work in sales jobs (13.19%), management occupations (12.29%), and office and administrative support (10.54%).

 Also of interest is that Lake St. Louis has more people living here who work in computers and math than 95% of the places in the US.

-Lake St. Louis is one of the most well-educated cities in the nation.
-41.12% of adults in Lake St. Louis have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Lake St. Louis ranks among the highest in the nation.
+Of the 25-and-older adult population in Lake St. Louis, 41.71% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

-The per capita income in Lake St. Louis in 2010 was $38,701, which is wealthy relative to Missouri and the nation.
-This equates to an annual income of $154,804 for a family of four.
+The per capita income in Lake St. Louis in 2010 was $37,949, which is wealthy relative to Missouri and the nation.
+This equates to an annual income of $151,796 for a family of four.
+However, Lake St. Louis contains both very wealthy and poor people as well.

 The most common language spoken in Lake St. Louis is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Other Asian languages.